eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 * Develop an AI-driven chatbot to provide real-time, accurate answers to customer inquiries on video games and toys, enhancing the shopping experience.
 * Personalize interactions for end customers by offering tailored product recommendations, improving satisfaction and conversion rates.
 * Provide actionable insights for business owners and managers to optimize product offerings, marketing strategies, and inventory management.
-* Streamline customer service operations by automating routine inquiries, freeing up agents for complex issues and improving support efficiency.
+* Streamline customer service operations by automating routine inquiries, freeing up agents for complex issues, and improving support efficiency.
 * Ensure a user-friendly and intuitive interface for both customers and business stakeholders to enhance engagement and operational effectiveness.

 ## Success Metrics